Current members of the UCP group

 Prof. Neil Hunt

 Neil HuntNeil is a Reader in the Department of Physics at the University of Strathclyde.
 He was an EPSRC Advanced Research Fellow working in the ultrafast physical-chemistry group from 2004.
-For more information see Neil Hunt on the academic staff pages.

 Dr. Kitsakorn Locharoenrat